calculix/CalculiX-Examples/Drahtbiegen/Zug/README.md

 # Tensile Test
-Tested with CGX 2.13 / CCX 2.12
+Tested with CGX 2.13 / CCX 2.13

 Issues
-* dark shading of `expanded.png`
+* dark shading of `expanded.png` worked around with

 Tensile test of a wire of 1 mm diameter made of 1.4301 stainless steel.
 This steel has a high yield strength but nearly no work hardening, thus the uniform strain is very low and necking occures early and very localized.